phibr0/obsidian-charts/README.md

 ## Usage

 To create a Chart simply create a fenced Codeblock using 'chart' as the language.
-Inside of it you need to specify the `labels` (X-Axis), the `series` (Y-Axis / Data) and the `type`, either bar or line.
+Inside of it you need to specify the `labels` (X-Axis), the `series` (Y-Axis / Data) and the `type`, either bar or line, in valid YAML.

 **`series` always needs to be a nested list even if you only need one!**